voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 With a liquid democratic legislature, you no longer need elections.

-Right now, we [run massive elections](https://twitter.com/dsernst/status/845566576245927936) to take the pulse of the electorate.
+Right now, we [run expensive elections](https://twitter.com/dsernst/status/845566576245927936) to take the pulse of the electorate.
 These are supposed to keep politicians accountable.

 But in liquid democracy, you don't have to wait.
 You can remove a personal representative at any time, for immediate accountability.